lhuisman/myRTKLIB/readme.txt

 3) make
 4) ./install_qtapp

+Windows binaries can be found on the release page.
+Pre-complied linux packages are available at https://build.opensuse.org/package/show/home:ReimannJens/rtklib-qt.

 The last step will copy the compiled executables into a new directory RTKLIB_bin next to the rtklib source directory.